-The City of Newport is 90% built out.
+The City of Newport is 90% built out, there have not been any major development changes since the 2016 plan which would significantly impact Newport's vulnerability to natural hazards.
 Much of the recent land development has focused on redevelopment projects and infill development.
+Individual properties have been built to better withstand flooding but the risk of coastal flooding still exists.
 The north end commercial area of the city has the largest geographic area for potential future development.
 This area has been the focus of recent infrastructure investment with the Pell Bridge Ramp Realignment project and the focus of economic diversification efforts with the creation and incorporation of the North End Urban Plan.
 The low-lying parcels in this area are subjected to storm water inundation and coastal flooding.
+The Pell Bridge Realignment project will consider future flood and sea level rise conditions to extend the life expectancy of the infrastructures and reduce flood impacts to the neighborhood.